 Place your almonds in a high-speed blender.
 You can either use the water that was used to soak them or fresh, filtered water.
 For every cup of almonds, I like to add 4 cups of water.
 Sometimes I add a tablespoon of raw tahini paste and hemp seeds to fortify the drink with calcium and omega-3 fats.
 If you want to add some sweetness to the drink, you can use dates that have been previously soaked in water or your natural sweetener of choice.

 Blend for 1-2 minutes, ensuring that everything gets pulverized.
 Drain the contents of your blender into a nut milk bag that is draped over a container like a mixing bowl.
 I use a nylon nut milk bag in the video, but you can also use reusable bags made of unbleached cotton that can be found here.

 Squeeze tightly to extract all of the liquid.
 And that’s it!

 Making Almond Milk At Home: How Long Does It Last?

-You now have some refreshing nut milk that tastes great when cold, but how long will it last before it goes bad?
-Homemade almond milk can last 4-5 days when refrigerated.
+You now have some refreshing nut milk that tastes great when cold.
+But you might be wondering "Does almond milk go bad?"
+To answer the question of how long it will last before it goes bad, homemade almond milk can last 4-5 days when refrigerated.

 But this is dependent on several things.
 Sterilization of your storage jars is a crucial factor.
 The freshness of your almonds and the temperature of your fridge also play a big part.